-Salmonellosis is very contagious.
-It can be spread by someone who’s contracted it even if they aren’t showing any symptoms or have undergone successful antibiotic treatment.
+Salmonellosis is contagious.
+Although transmission from person to person is rare, it can be spread by someone who’s contracted it even if they aren’t showing any symptoms or have undergone successful antibiotic treatment.

-Sharing saliva or mouth-to-mouth contact with someone who’s carrying the bacteria can transmit them.
-Kissing and sexual activities that expose you to fecal bacteria, such as anal sex, can all make you vulnerable to contracting the bacteria, too.
+Sexual activities that expose you to fecal bacteria, such as anal sex, can make you vulnerable to contracting the bacteria.

 Putting an object in your mouth that was touched by someone with an active infection can also spread salmonellosis.

-Salmonellosis symptoms usually last for about four to seven days.
+Salmonellosis symptoms usually last for about 4 to 7 days.
 A person can still transmit the bacteria for several weeks after symptoms fade, and even several months later.

 The North Dakota Department of Health notes about

-Most Salmonella bacteria live on dry surfaces for up to four hours before they’re no longer infectious.
+Most Salmonella bacteria live on dry surfaces for up to 4 hours before they’re no longer infectious.
 But Salmonella’s survival rate also depends on its species.
-A 2003 study found that Salmonella enteritidis can survive for four days in high enough amounts to still lead to illness.
+A 2003 study found that Salmonella enteritidis can survive for 4 days on a heavily contaminated surface.

 You typically carry Salmonella bacteria in your body for